Doburoku

 PRODUCTION

 ICHIDAN JIKOMI is a method traditionally used to brew doburoku.
-Ichidan translates to ‘one level’ and describes the way that all the additions are thrown into the fermentation vessel all at once.
-This allows less alcohol level and more sweetness unlike modern sake that are high in alcohol and dry.
+Ichidan translates to ‘one stage’ and describes the way that all the additions are added into the fermentation vessel all at once.
+This allows less alcohol level and more sweetness unlike modern refined sake that are higher alcohol and therefore drier.
 Modern sake uses three level method called SANDAN JIKOMI which is used to for our Gravity sake.

-Due to the thickness of this beverage from rice solids that are still present, we hand-bottle our doburoku bottle by bottle in pressure-safe bottles.
+Due to the thickness and the creaminess of this beverage from rice solids that are still present, we hand-bottle our doburoku bottle by bottle in pressure-safe bottles.

 SAKE?